whitequark/cylinder/doc/DESIGN.md

 }

 message GraphElement {
   required bytes  content = 1;
+  required BoxKey updater = 2;
-  required bytes edges   = 2;
+  required Box    edges   = 3;
 }
 ```

-`GraphElement.edges` contains `EdgeList`, contained within a `Box` and encrypted with the public key of the stateserver.
+`GraphElement.edges` contains `EdgeList`, encrypted with the public key of the stateserver and secret key of the client which has last updated the element.

 Files
 -----